 This security can mean an HP deal will be easier to get than normal loans, though you'll usually need to pay a deposit (often 10% or more of the car's price).
 You'll therefore need to consider how to fund that.

-Like with PCP above, as the dealer will be making money from the finance deal, you may find it offers larger discounts or contributions to the deposit on new cars.
-For used cars, it may mean you can haggle more off the sale price.
-Always be careful and make sure to calculate the total cost you'll need to repay after all interest has been added.
-This will then show the 'true' value of the discount.
-See our Cheap hire purchase guide for more information.
+Like with PCP above, the dealer will be making money from the finance deal, so it may offer larger discounts or contributions to the deposit on new cars.
+For used cars, this may mean you can haggle some money off.
+Always be careful to calculate the total cost you'll need to repay taking into account all interest.
+This will show the 'true' value of the discount.
+See our Cheap Hire Purchase guide for more.

 Car leasing need-to-knows